Pomax/custom-file-tree/README.md

 ]);
 ```

-The filetree will emit events based on the _intent_ of performing operations.
+The file tree will emit events based on the _intent_ of performing operations.
 All events come with an `event.detail.commit` that is a function that must be called to allow the filetree to perform the operation it wanted to perform.
 For example, a file rename will not "just happen" and then you get told about it, instead a `filetree:file:rename` event gets generated, and your own code will be responsible for deciding whether that rename is allowed.
 If it is, you call `evt.detail.commit()` to tell the file tree to go ahead with that operation.

 Events relating to files: